Story by Fredrick Mugira | Photos by Renato Granieri

 Dr. Gladys Kalema-Zikusoka, a National Geographic Explorer and Uganda’s first wildlife veterinarian, notes that this event is among the earliest recorded instances of zoonotic disease transmission from humans to great apes.
 She explains that the chimpanzees likely contracted the virus through fecal contamination of Lake Tanganyika’s water, introduced by local human residents.

+Decades later, the lessons from Gombe are more relevant than ever.
 “It’s necessary to vaccinate for polio as it can spread to wild animals through shared water resources,” explains Dr. Kalema-Zikusoka, who is also the CEO of Conservation Through Public Health (CTPH).

-Fortunately, the severe polio outbreaks that once put ape populations in regions like western Tanzania at risk have largely reduced, because of widespread vaccination efforts across Africa.
+Fortunately, the severe polio outbreaks that once put ape populations in regions like western Tanzania at risk have largely reduced, because of widespread vaccination efforts in humans across Africa.
 For context, in just the second quarter of 2025, the World Health Organization reported that 161 million children received the polio vaccine across Africa.
 This reduces the virus in the environment and makes it much less likely to spread to other species.

-Even as the immediate threat of polio recedes, lessons from past crises continue to shape modern wildlife security.
+Even as the immediate threat of polio recedes, lessons from past crises continue to shape modern wildlife conservation.
 Prosper Laurent Kwigize, an experienced journalist who has spent years covering wildlife issues in Tanzania’s Gombe National Park, explains that the shadow of past outbreaks, such as the one at Gombe, continues to heavily influence conservation priorities today.

 Details of Devotion to Ramba